cmoesgaard/curl/docs/URL-SYNTAX.md

 ## FTP

 The path part of an FTP request specifies the file to retrieve and from which directory.
-If the file part is omitted then libcurl downloads the directory listing for the directory specified.
+If the file part is omitted then libcarl downloads the directory listing for the directory specified.
 If the directory is omitted then the directory listing for the root / home directory will be returned.